jothamsl/Obsidian-Time-Machine/Literature Notes/Physics/Forces and Newton's laws of motion/🛩  Newton's Second Law of Motion.md

 	<summary><b>What is the difference between Weight and Mass?</b></summary>
 		Weight is the gravitational force on an object and is proportional to the force of gravity while Mass is the amount of matter present in a body.
 </details>

+**Note:** Only net external forces impact the acceleration of an object.

 ## References
 1. https://openstax.org/books/physics/pages/4-3-newtons-second-law-of-motion